Free refill: History

-Modern America

-The now defunct Dallas chain restaurant Steak and Ale was the first to help popularize the now industry standard of free refills.

-In 1988 Taco Bell launched their "value initiative" which included drive-through windows, reduced prices, and free refills.
-As a major soda company (PepsiCo) owned Taco Bell at that time, this was strategically done to increase revenue and build the drink company's brand awareness.
-Free refills are now offered in most American restaurants.

-Worldwide availability

-There is little consistency outside of North America regarding the availability of free refills.
-For example, Burger King restaurants in Spain often provide free refills, whereas in Bolivia, Burger King restaurants do not.
-In France, free refills have actually been outlawed; in Germany, most restaurants charge even to refill water (but not for KFC).
-In Japan, free refills are referred to as "drink bar" (ドリンクバー) and often a separate purchase is required to access them.
+According to the book The World of Caffeine: The Science and Culture of the World's Most Popular Drug, free refills were common in American coffeehouses by the 1890s.
+This was considered a noteworthy feature of American cafés by Europeans, in whose countries coffee was not as popular and free refills were not available.
+The author speculates this may be due to the higher price of coffee in Europe at the time, and the accumulating cost to the café of the refills.

 Marketing

 Free refills are seen as a good way to attract customers to an establishment, especially one whose beverages are not their primary source of income.
 Due to the extremely low cost of fountain soft drinks (especially the beverage itself, not including the cost of the cup, lid and straw), often offering a profit margin of 80-82%, establishments tend to offer free refills as a sales gimmick.
 Coffee produces a similar high profit margin, allowing establishments to include coffee in free refill offers.

 Most of these establishments have fast customer turnover, thus customers rarely consume enough beverage to make the offering unprofitable.
 Some establishments, who make their primary income with beverage sales, only offer free refills to members of rewards programs.

-Bars in the United States often do not charge designated drivers for soft drinks, including refills.